kennguyen01/food-manager/_decks/2-how-food-becomes-unsafe.md

 ```

 17a.
 Highly susceptible population (HSP)
 17b.
 People who are more vulnerable and can die from foodborne illness.
-This includes young children, the elderly, and immunocompromised people.
+This includes young children (preschool), the elderly, and immunocompromised people.

 18a.
 Immunocompromised
 18b.
 A person's immune system is weak due to a specific condition.
 Pregnant women, transplant patients, those with AIDS or cancer.